There’s Hope For Poor Sperm

 Since most men who want to conceive with their partner want the child to be biologically theirs and they’ve had a vasectomy, then a reversal is the first suggestion by medical doctors.
 Should that not be possible or if there are other circumstances surrounding the infertility, then sperm aspiration and ICSI are the next methods of choice.

 There are three primary methods of sperm aspiration and extraction procedures and two that are less familiar, all of which have unwieldy names that have been distilled down to acronyms.

-Percutaneous Epididymal Sperm Aspiration (PESA): A needle is used to insert through the scrotal skin and into the epididymis to aspirate the sperm.
-Since the epididymal tubule is very tiny and delicate, there is usually only a small amount of sperm that can be withdrawn, enough for one cycle of IVF-ICSI that will be performed on the same day the sperm is withdrawn.
+Percutaneous Epidydimal Sperm Aspiration (PESA): A needle is used to insert through the scrotal skin and into the epididymis to aspirate the sperm.
+Since the epidydimal tubule is very tiny and delicate, there is usually only a small amount of sperm that can be withdrawn, enough for one cycle of IVF-ICSI that will be performed on the same day the sperm is withdrawn.
 There are instances where the sperm may not be able to be withdrawn at all with this procedure.

 Testicular Sperm Extraction: A small incision is made in the scrotal skin and the testicle is investigated.
 Small pieces of tissue are cut directly out of the testicle and the sperm is extracted from the tissue directly.
 When there is poor production of sperm, several incisions may be required in order to find enough sperm.
 The sperm must be used within 24 hours of retrieval and the tissue can be frozen for later use.

 Testis Perc Biopsy: This method uses a larger gauge biopsy needle to perform the same procedure are TESA.